-Торіс Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 Statement of Changes in Equity and Statement of Income and Retained Earnings (Section 6) The requirements contained in IFRS for SMEs and full HKFRSs are substantially similar, except paragraph 3.18 of IFRS for SMEs permits an entity to present a statement of income and retained earnings in place of a statement of comprehensive income and a statement of changes in equity if the only changes to its equity during the periods for which financial statements are presented arise from profit or loss, payment of dividends, corrections of prior period errors, and changes in accounting policy, whereas full HKFRSs does not contain such provision.
-[IFRS for SMEs 6.4] Statement of Cash Flows (Section 7) The requirements contained in IFRS for SMEs and full HKFRSs are substantially similar.
-Notes to the Financial Statements (Section 8) The requirements contained in IFRS for SMEs and full HKFRSs are substantially si imilar.
+Topic Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 Statement of Changes in Equity and Statement of Income and Retained Earnings (Section 6) The accounting principles for this topic in IFRS for SMEs are based on full IFRSs but simplified to suit SMEs.
+IFRS for SMEs permits an entity to present a statement of income and retained earnings in place of a statement of comprehensive income and a statement of changes in equity if the only changes to its equity during the periods for which financial statements are presented arise from profit or loss, payment of dividends, corrections of prior period errors, and changes in accounting policy, whereas full HKFRSs does not contain such provision.
+[IFRS for SMEs 6.4] Statement of Cash Flows (Section 7) The accounting principles for this topic in IFRS for SMEs are based on full IFRSs but simplified to suit SMEs.
+Notes to the Financial Statements (Section 8) The accounting principles for this topic in IFRS for SMEs are based on full IFRSs b out simplified to suit SMEs.
 Consolidated and Separate Financial Statements (Section 9) A SME that is a parent need not present consolidated financial statements if: the parent is itself a subsidiary, and its ultimate (or any intermediate parent) produces consolidated general purpose financial statements that comply with full IFRS or the IFRS for SMEs; or it has no subsidiaries other than one that was acquired with the intention of selling or disposing of it within one year.
 [IFRS for SMEs 9.3] The requirements in HKAS 27(Revised) Consolidated and Separate Financial Statements to qualify for the exemption from presenting consolidated financial statements are more restrictive than those contained in IFRS for SMEs.
 The financial statements of the parent and its subsidiaries used in the preparation of the consolidated financial statements shall be prepared as of the same reporting date unless it is impracticable to do so.
 [IFRS for SMEs 9.16] When the financial statements of a subsidiary used in the preparation of consolidated financial statements are prepared as of a date different from that of the parent's financial statements, adjustments shall be made for the effects of significant transactions or events that occur between that date and the date of the parent's financial statements.
 In any case, the difference between the end of the reporting period of the subsidiary and that of the parent shall be no more than three months.
-[HKAS 27(Revised), paragraph 23] Combined financial statements are a single set of financial statements of two or more entities controlled by a single investor.
-IFRS for SMEs does not require Combined financial statements is not covered in full HKFRSs.
+[HKAS 27(Revised), paragraph 23] Combined financial statements are a single set of financial statements of two or Combined financial statements is not covered in full